One of the best ways to get out of credit card debt in 2020

 When using a debt settlement law firm, the law firm educates you on consumer laws and debt relief.

-You will be trained by the law firm on how to spot and report any legal violations that your creditors commit.
+The law firm will train you on how to spot and report any legal violations that your creditors commit.

 An attorney can then use these legal violations as leverage when negotiating to reduce a debt.